Liem Koen Hian

 Based on this vision, Liem founded the Partai Tionghoa Indonesia which supported and took part in the Indonesian nationalist movement.
 The founding members of the new party included Kwee Thiam Tjing, a Dutch-educated journalist, and Ong Liang Kok a young lawyer.
 The founding meeting was held on 25 September 1932.
 In line with the ideas of Tjipto Mangoenkoesoemo, the party argued for the equality of all races in a future independent Indonesia.
 The new political party contrasted with the pro-establishment Chung Hwa Hui, which advocated loyalty to the Dutch colonial state; and with the Sin Po group that called for allegiance to the pre-war Republic of China.

 Liem continued to work as a journalist, working as editor of Sin Tit Po (December 1929—1932).
 He shifted temporarily to Kong Hoa Po (April 1937—November 1938), but returned to Sin Tit Po in early 1938.

 In the early 1930s, Liem was active in literary and journalist circles, joining the editorial board of the newspaper Panorama, together with Amir Syarifuddin, Sanusi Pane and Mohammad Yamin.
 In mid-1936, together with his colleagues Amir, Pane and Yamin, Liem started another newspaper, Kebangoenan (1936–1941), which—as with Panorama—was published by Phoa Liong Gie's Siang Po Printing Press.

 In 1933—1935, Liem lived in Batavia where he reportedly attended lectures at the law school Rechts Hogeschool.
 In 1936, he criticised the nationalist Dr Soetomo, who had identified Japan as a model for Indonesian modernization.
 According to Liem, Japan was a dangerous imperialist power.
 He continued his criticism of Japan in a 1938 book, Tiongkok dan Djepang.

 Liem was briefly imprisoned during the Japanese occupation of Indonesia, but was released due to his connection with Mrs Honda, an acquaintance from the Japanese community in Surabaya.
 He then worked as assistant to the head of the head of the Chinese Section of the Japanese Consulate in Batavia.

 In 1945, Liem was selected as a member of the Badan Penyelidik Usaha Persiapan Kemerdekaan Indonesia.
 In this position, he argued that Chinese Indonesians should automatically receive Indonesian citizenship.
 In 1947, he was a member of the delegation of the Indonesian Republic that negotiated the Renville Agreement.

 In 1951 he was owner of a pharmacy in Tanah Abang, Jakarta.
-In that year, he was arrested and detained on orders of the government of Soekiman Wirjosandjojo on suspicion of leftist sympathies.
+In that year, he was arrested and detained as part of the mass arrests ordered by the government of Soekiman Wirjosandjojo on suspicion of leftist sympathies.
 This incident was a great disappointment to him.
 Impressed with developments in China under the Chinese Communist Party, he renounced his Indonesian citizenship.
 He died in Medan on 4 November 1952.